 How to Minimise Flight Risks Among Remote Workers

-Employee engagement is always lower in remote employees than office-based staff.
+Employee engagement is always lower in remote employees than in office-based staff.
 This sense of detachment makes them more of a flight risk.
 However, managers can do things to make sure these employees experience the same positive company culture and make them feel part of the team, such as:

 Make New Starters Feel Welcome

 When onboarding remote employees, it’s hard to give them a sense of your office vibe.
 Without this, they may as well be working for any employer.
 Therefore, it is paramount that onboarding is as efficient as it can be.
-Onboarding should also be about making new employees feel welcome, rather than a box-ticking exercise for HR.
+Onboarding should also be about making new employees feel welcome rather than a box-ticking exercise for HR.
 Including some goodies in their new starter pack and holding an online team event can welcome them aboard.

 Performance Reviews

 Where employees feel they are being paid less than the market average or see a lack of progression within their current employment, they are more likely to be a flight risk.
 Regular performance reviews allow managers to check in with individuals and monitor how they feel on these subjects.
+Don’t wait until the Exit interview to find out.

 Performance reviews are often viewed as a chore to keep HR Management happy.
 However, when done correctly, they can help both staff and businesses achieve their goals.
 As a result, regular reviews improve employee engagement and reduce staff turnover.